MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ## Learning Objectives

 - Develop R programming skills and learn how to use R for Bioinformatics analysis
-- Develop a working knowledge on how to use R and Bioconductor for the analysis of genomics data
+- Develop a working knowledge of how to use R and Bioconductor for the analysis of genomics data

 ## 1. Introduction
 R is a free software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
+It compiles and runs on a wide variety of UNIX platforms, Windows, and MacOS.
 To download R, please choose your preferred CRAN mirror.

 ### Where to find R: